jsivak7/HowTo-VASP/README.md

 # HowTo-VASP
-This is a collection of my experience with VASP for performing DFT calculations on transition metal oxide systems, including tips and tricks as well as some examples.
+A collection of my experience with VASP for performing DFT calculations on transition metal oxide systems, including tips and tricks as well as some examples.

-This is a test addition.
-And a second one.